gialdetti/netsci/README.md

 #        769       334         2         9         5         9         0         0]
 ```

-The running-time speedup resulting from the GPU-based implementation, as measured over several networks sizes (n) and sparsities (p), is depicted below
+The running-time speedup ratio resulting from the GPU-based implementation, as measured over several networks sizes (n) and sparsities (p), is depicted below
 ![](examples/images/gpu-speedup-times.Tesla-K80-Colab.(220508.122555).png)

 A full a live notebook for performing this benmarching is provided [below](#examples).